371team4/371Team4/userManual/README.md

 ![Search For a Slide](slidesSnapshots/search.PNG)

 #### *Oh no!
 I accidentally deleted a slide!!*
 Have no fear!
-There is an undo option, but it's only available for a limited time.
+There is an undo option, but it's only available for a limited time near the bottom right corner of the browser's window.

 ![Undo Option](slidesSnapshots/undoDelete.PNG)